gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Create the simulator object

-Here we setup the simulator.
+Here we set up the simulator.
 We pass the board to the simulator and run it but also specify what to do when the simulation exits with the `EXIT` exit event.
 In this case we call the `processor.switch` function on the first exit event.
-For the 2nd the default action will be triggered which exists the simulator.
+For the 2nd the default action will be triggered which exits the simulator.

 Warning: This is using a generator expression to create a tuple of functions to call.